 Long ties are also popular for prom, since they make your outfit contemporary and a little less formal (like a suit is).
 So if you choose to wear a suit to prom, a tie would work well, especially a slim tie.

 In doubt if you should buy or rent a suit or a tux?
 Renting is of course an option.
 You’ll be guaranteed to follow the dress code and to have a classic look – but the cost of renting one is pretty high: ranging from $150-$400, which you’ll never see back again.
 Besides, most renters have old, out-of-style tuxedos, so if you’re going to rent, we advise to do some research on where you go to, to make sure you’ll be able to rent a modern one.

 If you’d ask us, we would advise to buy, but not break the bank for the most expensive tuxedo or suit out there.
 Since you’re probably still a teenager, your body is still growing, so it’s likely that your suit or tuxedo won’t fit anymore in a few years.
 But fortunately, there are some affordable tuxedo options that look just as good as the most luxury, expensive ones.
 Some are even cheaper than renting.
 Of course, the best thing about buying is that you can wear it again to other formal occasions like weddings, birthday parties, graduation parties etc.

 Check out our prom collection

 Have you made your decision between a tuxedo vs a suit for prom, and want to buy a stylish, affordable tux or suit?
-Make sure to take a look at our extensive collection of prom suits!
+Make sure to take a look at our extensive collection of prom suits and our tuxedos!
 We have it all: solid colored & bold printed suits in teenager and men’s sizes, tuxedos in several colors and more – all at a low price.

 Have fun, outshine your classmates & party like there’s no tomorrow!